That's my Mom in the photo above.

 - Class moves flow from one to the next without stopping.
 This is called "Vinyasa."
 It is a beautiful graceful way to learn movement transitions and focus.
 I cue each move with both breathing and positioning reminders.
 Vinyasa is not a separate style of yoga, but a way to do whatever yoga you do.
 In this class, we not only breath and flow from move to move in Vinyasa, but practice healthy positioning skills and ability to notice and correct yourself.
 In real life you need to transition movement continuously without bad habits.
 We practice it.

-Why We Stand Up For Part of Class
+Why We Stand Up For Part of Class Instead of Lying Down

 - Most of my class moves are taught standing and moving so you can practice your new healthier positioning during class to how you need it for real life wheen standing.
 Then you apply it the same way after class for all your other standing and moving, for injury and pain prevention during real life.